keyap1402/Fin_projects/README.md

 ## What It Does

-This tool constructs a multi-sector fixed income portfolio, computes key risk and performance metrics at both the position and portfolio level, and runs automated compliance checks against a defined mandate — flagging breaches and rendering a full visual dashboard for reporting.
+This tool builds a multi-sector fixed income portfolio, calculates key risk and performance metrics at both the position and portfolio level, and runs automated compliance checks against a defined mandate — flagging breaches and providing a full visual dashboard for reporting.

 ---